casdoor/casdoor-website/docs/how-to-connect/saml.md

 ![](/img/saml_keycloak_idp_edit.png)

-You should remenber the **Service Provider Entity ID** and then save the configuration.
+You should remember the **Service Provider Entity ID** and then save the configuration.

 #### Configure SAML application in Casdoor